coherenceplatform/cnc/docs/index.md

 ## What is cnc

-`cnc` is an open-source framework that sits on top of Infastructure-as-Code tools like `terraform` or `OpenTofu`.
+`cnc` is an open-source framework that sits on top of Infrastructure-as-Code tools like `terraform` or `OpenTofu`.
 It transforms high-level service definitions into infrastructure deployments across various environments, including development, staging, production, and ephemeral deployments for preview environments or testing.

 Key features of `cnc`: